jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Run Rainmaker/_index.en.md

 {{% /notice %}}

 ## Conclusion
-You've just built a connected home application through the AWS IoT EduKit program!
+You've just built a connected home application through the {{<awsEdukitShort-en>}} program!
 Not only that, but you have the tools necessary to create, edit, compile, and flash embedded code on to your device!
 In the next tutorials, you'll get more hands-on and learn the skills to start building your own end-to-end IoT solutions.

 On to [**Blinky Hello World**](/en/blinky-hello-world.html).